matthias-reis/redux-listener-middleware/readme.md

 });
 ```

-## creating rules for the listener
+## Creating Rules for the Listener

 Per se the listener doesn't react on any action.
 You must provide rules to
 activate their work.